gmp26/sources/resources/G2_RT2_2/index.md

 * * *

 How many points of intersection might there be amongst three lines?
-Or even more lines?
+What if there are even more lines?